CodeGlassDotIO/Docs/_docs/features/RealtimeRendering.md

 See [View - Realtime Call Tree Rendering](../views/ApplicationInstanceDockWindow/CallTreeRendering.md) or [View - Exception Call Tree Rendering](../views/ApplicationInstanceDockWindow/ExceptionDetailsView.md#exception-call-tree-view) for view specific information.

-This render type gives you a view into the call tree, it updates in real time while the applciation is running but will also desplay previous collected data.

-What is rendered is reflected with what [profiling data filters](ProfilingDataFiltering.md) you have set.
+This rendering view gives you a look into the call tree of your application as it is running.
+Because the amount of data can sometimes be overwhelming, you can apply filters.
+These filters allow you to focus on the parts that really matter to you.
+More information about filters can be found here: [profiling data filters](ProfilingDataFiltering.md).

 The rendering does also reflect [call stack steps](ApplicationInstanceStepping.md) that you might have made, forwards but also backwards!

+To differentiate different threads, CodeGlass gives every thread its own color.
-Every thread rendered is assigned the most diferent color available, this is why the first 3 threads are Reg, Green and Blue (RGB) Then it will start using the most different shades of RGB and so forward.
+Every thread is assigned the most different color available.
+This is why the first 3 threads are red, green and blue (RGB).
+Then it will start using the most different shades of RGB and so forward.

-This render type does not combine calls to the same function (Like ([grouped](#realtime-grouped-call-stack-rendering)) [Call Stack rendering](#realtime-call-stack-rendering)) but instead seperates them per root function.
+This render view does not combine calls to the same function, like the [call stack rendering](#realtime-call-stack-rendering) would do, but instead separates them per root function.

 So for example
 ```